 Neutral TerritoryThere are a variety of ways to introduce mice to each other.
 All options center on one very important thing: neutral territory.
 You don't have to go out and buy everything new, but you must scrub everything down really well.
 See this link for further instructions: https://www.petmousefanciers.com/t36-cleaning-odor-and-bedding

 Love Your RoommateIf you have two tanks of mice that you plan to introduce, you can place one tank inside the other, pending one tank can easily fit inside the other.
 You can NOT use this method with cages or anything with bars or mesh where the mice can fight through the bars.
-Remember, mice can fight through the smallest openings, grabbing tails, fur, etc. Make sure that the outside tank of mice can't get on top of the inside tank, as you don't want fighting through the mesh lid.
-Make sure they have all they need (food, water, house, wheel etc.).
+Remember, mice can fight through the smallest openings, grabbing tails, fur, etc. Make sure that the outside tank of mice can't get on top of the inside tank, as you don't want them to fight through the mesh lid.
 Let them live like that for a few days to a week.
 During those days, you can take a little bedding from each tank and place it into the other tank.
-This also helps them get to know each others smells better.
+This also helps them get to know each other's smells better.
 When doing this, the mice get used to living together without taking the risk of them actually being able to fight.
 When placing them together they might be so used to seeing and smelling each other that they may not argue much at all.
-When you introduce them in the same tank, make sure to introduce them in a neutral territory.
+When you introduce them in the same tank, make sure to introduce them in neutral territory.
 Be aware that fighting can always happen so you should always observe them together for a long time after the initial introduction.

 Sweet SmellsSometimes placing a small dab of vanilla on the rump of each mouse being introduced works wonders.
 When a drop of vanilla is placed on each of their rumps they all smell the same.
 Mice that smell the same often accept each other easier.
 Along with the smell, the vanilla also works as a distraction.
 The mice will be more concerned with cleaning it off than bullying each other.
 Vanilla either works right away or it doesn't.
 If the mice fight, the vanilla isn't going to make a difference later on.
 Introducing them and then placing vanilla on the rump isn't going to do any good.
 Vanilla only helps the initial introduction.